tokland/shoogle/README.md

 Features
 ========

-* Provides infrastructure for Oauth2 authentication (console and browser).
+* Provides infrastructure for Oauth2 authentication (console or QT/GTK browser).
 * Exposes all services supported by the Gooogle Python API.
+* Inspect the services/resources/method of the API.
+* Generates template to send JSON requests.
+* Credentials are created/reused depending on the scopes needed.

 Notes
 =====

-* You must create your own keys/ or client-secrets-file whenever necessary from the Developers console.
+* You must enable the APIs you want to use and create the required keys or secret in the [API Manager](https://console.developers.google.com/apis/).
 Each service has its own policies, check the Google documentation for more details.

 Examples
 ========

-* Show details of services/resources/methods:
+* Show details (incrementally) of services/resources/methods:

 ```
 $ shoogle show url